coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 ---

-Our website will known by a domain name, in this case `example.com`.
-To make the domain name point to our server we need to some DNS configuration on the site of our domain provider.
+Our website will be known by a domain name, in this case, `example.com`.
+To make the domain name point to our server, we need to do some DNS configuration on the side of our domain provider.

 a.
-Login to your domain providers website
+Login to your domain provider's website.

-b Navigate to `example.com` and then Manage DNS Management
+b.
+Navigate to `example.com` and then manage DNS Management.

 c.
-Now Update `A` and `AAAA` record for IPv4 & IPv6 Address
+Now update the `A` and `AAAA` records for IPv4 & IPv6 Address.

 | Record Type | Host Name | Address                                 |
 | ----------- | --------- | --------------------------------------- |
 | A           | @         | 172.172.172.172                         |
 | AAAA        | @         | 2001:0db8:85a3:0000:0000:8a2e:0370:7334 |

 d.
-Next Update the `CNAME` Record to forward `www.example.com` to `example.com`
+Next, update the `CNAME` Record to forward `www.example.com` to `example.com`.

 | Record Type | Host Name | Address     |
 | ----------- | --------- | ----------- |
 | CNAME       | www       | example.com |

-`CNAME` maps a subdomain to another domain name
+`CNAME` maps a subdomain to another domain name.

-Now It might take a few minutes to propagate to all DNS servers.
-To check if `example.com` resolve to you host `ip address`.
-Check DNS Propagation by this online tool: [DNS Checker](https://dnschecker.org/)
+Now it might take a few minutes to propagate to all DNS servers.
+To check if `example.com` resolves to your host `IP address`, check DNS propagation using this online tool: [DNS Checker](https://dnschecker.org/).

 ### 3. Deploy the Web App

 ---

-To deploy, we will need to install several packages, first we will be using `git` to clone the repository from `github`.
-Since it's a node app we will need `node` installed in our system, I will be using node version 20.
-We will be using `npm` which comes with `node`.
-Finally to manage the app as background process, we will be using `pm2`.
+To deploy, we will need to install several packages.
+First, we will be using `git` to clone the repository from `GitHub`.
+Since it's a Node app, we will need `Node` installed on our system; I will be using Node version 20.
+We will be using `npm`, which comes with `Node`.
+Finally, to manage the app as a background process, we will be using `pm2`.

-First Login to your server using:
+First, log in to your server using:

 ```
 ssh -p 1234 admin@172.172.172.172
 ```

-#### A. Install all Necessary Dependencies
+#### A. Install All Necessary Dependencies

-1. First, To check the installation:
+1. First, check the installation:

 ```
 nginx -v